Novizh/steam-clone-client/README.md

 # steam-clone-client
-Client application for Steam app Clone, built with ReactJS
+Client application for Steam app Clone, built with React.